Ipomoea aquatica: Invasiveness

 Ipomoea aquatica is listed by the USDA as a noxious weed, especially in the states of Florida, California, and Hawaii, where it can be observed growing in the wild.
-In the US, water spinach has mainly become a problem in Florida; why is unclear although the fast growth rate has been cited as a threat to native plants in certain areas of Florida.
+In the US, water spinach has mainly become a problem in Florida.
+It is unclear why it is a problem there; however, although the fast growth rate has been cited as a threat to native plants in certain areas of Florida.
 It could be owing to the time since introduction, or owing to climatic factors.
 I. aquatica has been extensively cultivated in Texas for over 30 years, having been originally brought there by Asian immigrants.
 Because no evidence indicates the plant has escaped into the wild, Texas lifted its ban on cultivation for personal use with no restrictions or requirements, noting its importance as a vegetable in many cultures, and also began permitting cultivation for commercial sales with the requirement of an exotic species permit.
 Possession of I. aquatica has been prohibited in Florida since 1973, but it is still being grown and sold illegally.
 Some of the infestations in Florida public lakes have been eradicated, or at least attempts have been made.
 In Sri Lanka it invades wetlands, where its long, floating stems form dense mats which can block the flow of water and prevent the passage of boats.